cdl-geneseo/geneseo-dictionary/R/Rub-one-out.md

 # Rub one out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rub one out

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (vp): male masturbation. &quot;I gotta rub one out when I get home.&quot; Submitted 2006.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=rub+one+out ; the entry is probably not specific to Geneseo.
 Dinki.